 Gaps in measured cross sections are typically filled-in using theoretical nuclear models, allowing the creation of smooth curves of interaction probability vs. the energy of the incoming neutron.
 There is a huge amount of work that goes into choosing the best averages of measured data and fitting the nuclear models to the results.
 Such nuclear data evaluations are performed by various organizations such as CSWEG .
 The results of an evaluation are distributed broadly to nuclear physicists, reactor designers, and all sorts of other people who use the information in their computer models.
 Thus, nuclear data is the connection between fundamental nuclear physics and the applications of nuclear engineering.

 You’ll notice in the first two plots that the U-235 fission cross section is much higher than the U-238 fission cross section.
 This means U-235 fissions more often.
 You’ll also notice that the fission and absorption cross sections are high at low energy.
-The high probability of thermal U-235 fission is why thermal (or slow neutron) reactors were the only ones possible before enrichment was invented.
+The high probability of U-235 fission from slow neutrons is why slow-neutron reactors (aka thermal reactors) were the only ones possible before enrichment was invented.
 You can also see that capture (gamma) cross sections tend to get small at very high energy, while the fission cross sections level off.
 This is a general trend among most actinides and is part of the reason that fast reactors often have enough extra neutrons to be breeder reactors.

 Also note that the resonances tend to get closer and closer together as we go to higher energy.
 Eventually, all resonances just stop and there appears to be a smooth line.
 The resonances don’t actually stop there.
 They just get so close together that we can’t know the details of them, so the smooth line is just an average.
 That is called the unresolved resonance region.